Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Experiments

-The geodesic distance acts as a refinement step in our pipeline to remove the background as well as to boost the activation within the object region.
-To evaluate the effect of geodesic distance propagation, we simply compared the performance of our method on VOC 2007 and 2012 datasets with and without geodesic distance propagation, and report the results in table \ref{tab:Geo}.
-The results show that geodesic distance propagation significantly improved the co-localization accuracy by more than 6\% in absolute CorLoc scores for both datasets, which means that it is an important step after the initial CCF object detection step.
+Geodesic distance acts as a refinement step in our pipeline to get rid of the background as well as boosting the activation within the object region.
+To evaluate the effect of geodesic distance co-propagation, we simply compared the performances of our method on VOC 2007 and 2012 datasets with and without geodesic distance co-propagation, and the results are reported in table \ref{tab:Geo}.
+The results show that geodesic distance co-propagation significantly improved the co-localization accuracy by more than 6\% in absolute CorLoc score for both dataset, which means it is an important process subsequent to our initial CCF object detection step.